mariodarco/itunes-api/README.md

 ## Usage

-To get all the apple ids of artists returning from a search term.
+To return all the Apple ids associated with the search for a Artist name

 ```ruby
 ItunesApi::Music.all_apple_ids('Pink Floyd')
 ```

-To get all artists returning from a search term.
+To get all artists returning from a search term

 ```ruby
 ItunesApi::Music.all_artists_by_name('Led Zeppelin')
 ```

-To return a specific artist, based on the artist's Apple id.
+To return a specific artist, based on the artist's Apple id

 ```ruby
 ItunesApi::Music.find_by_apple_id(265766061)